garrettgman/garrettgman.github.io/foundations.md

 If the difference between a priori and a posteriori knowledge confuses you, focus on the meaning of _prior_ (before) and _posterior_ (after).
 You can prove a priori knowledge before you look at empirical evidence, but you cannot prove a posteriori knowledge until after you look at empirical evidence.
 ***

-## Science

-A posteriori premises create a problem.
-Many a posteriori statements describe parts of the world that cannot be observed.
-These premises _cannot_ be proven.
-Arguments that rely on them _cannot_ be proven.
+Here's where things get weird.

 Some a posteriori statements can be confirmed by making an observation, but many a posteriori statments describe things that cannot be easily observed.
-For example, what observations can you make (today) to prove the statements below are true beyond the shadow of a doubt?
+For example, what observations can you make (today) to prove that the statements below are true beyond the shadow of a doubt?

 * A meteor impact killed the dinosaurs.
 * The universe is expanding.
 * All of the ice in Greenland will melt by 2080.

+These descriptions each describe something that you cannot observe, which means that you _cannot_ prove that the statements are true.
+Nor can you prove that any conclusions that rely on them are true.

 In short, many a posteriori statements cannot be proved at all.
-Here is a list of features that make an a posteriori statement unprovable.
+Here is a short list of features that make an a posteriori statement unprovable.
 An a posteriori statement cannot be proved if it describes:

 1. A future event
 2. A past event (that you did not observe)
 3. A present event (that you are not currently observing)

-An a posteriori statement is also unprovable if it asserts a general rule.
-Such statements describe _every_ instance of the rule.
-To prove that the rule is universal, you must observe every instance, but some instances will fall into one of the unobservable groups above.
+An a posteriori statement also cannot be proved if it describes

+1. A general rule (because general rules describe an infinite number of instances, some of which fall into the categories above), or
+2. Causation (because causation cannot be directly observed, just inferred from associations)

+In other words, almost every description of the world describes something that cannot be proven.
+At all.
+Almost everything we believe about the world is uncertain.

+Data scientists attempt to reduce this insurmountable source of uncertainty.
+Like the Norse gods at Ragnarok, data scientists are fated to fail—this uncertainty cannot be completely reasoned away.
+However, data scientists can mitigate the uncertainty enough to create very useful results.

+To recap, information cannot be known for certain if it deals with unobservable parts of the real world.
+This means that most of our beliefs, including ideas about the past, the future, uniformities, and causation will always be uncertain conjectures.

+This is an uncomfortable position to be in.
+Let's start fighting back.
+Science provides a general strategy for reasoning about uncertain a posteriori knowledge.
+Data science provides a specific tactic.

+***
+#### Tip

+Data science, or at least a major branch of it—statistics—is often thought of as a type of math, but that is incorrect.
+Data science picks up where math leaves off.
+Math proves a priori knowledge that can be known with certainty.
+Data science reveals a posteriori information that is beyond the horizon of what you can and cannot know.
+***

+## Science

+Although we cannot know what the future holds in store, we can notice that the universe is pretty well behaved.
+Cause and effect seems to occur.
+Unobserved events seem to be similar to similar observed events.
+Scientists act as if we can take these things for granted.

 Scientists use a general pattern of reasoning to reason about a posteriori statements that describe unobservable things.
 Scientists act as if the outcome of every measurable event can be predicted by a set of input conditions.
 In other words, scientists treat the universe as if it behaves according to deterministic cause and effect laws.
 The relationship between input conditions and outcomes can be stated precisely as a law, like $f = ma$, or generally as an explanation, such as smoking causes lung cancer.